-Housing Authority offices are now open to the public from 8:30-11:30 a.m.; contact the Rent Program to schedule an appointment with staff.
+Housing Authority offices are now open to the public from 8:30 a.m. to 5 p.m.
+Monday through Thursday; contact the Rent Program to schedule an appointment with staff.

 Rent Increase Submissions & Petitions

 Multi-family units built prior to February 1, 1995, are subject to a cap on the annual amount of a rent increase, known as the Annual General Adjustment (AGA).
 Landlords may petition for an upward adjustment in the rent, and tenants may petition for a downward adjustment.
 Petitions are heard by hearing officers who issue binding decisions.